Executive Leadership Team

 George holds a Bachelor of Science degree in Civil Engineering from Lehigh University.

 Senior Vice President, Cloud Services

-Gary Weiss was appointed to Senior Vice President, Cloud Services in September 2014.
+Gary Weiss, Senior Vice President, Cloud Services is responsible for guiding cloud strategy, operating guidance, go-to-market and governance within OpenText.
 Gary joined OpenText in 2012 as the SVP of the Information Exchange business unit, the catalyst of OpenText’s Cloud business.
 In this capacity, Gary was responsible for the P&L, strategy, sales, marketing, and product development.

-During his tenure, OpenText acquired GXS leading to the creation of the world’s largest trading grid.
+During his tenure, OpenText acquired GXS leading to the creation of the world’s largest trading grid, a key part of the OpenText Cloud.
 Gary brings world-class experience that spans multiple disciplines, including enterprise sales, partnerships, strategic alliances, marketing, product management, and development.

 Prior to joining OpenText, Gary served as SVP, Business Development and Alliances and was a member of the Senior Leadership team at CA until June 2011.
 During his tenure at CA, he developed the company's partnership strategy and had oversight of high-value, strategic partnerships.
 He also provided leadership for market development initiatives, including formulating and executing on portfolio product strategies and, in an earlier role, he assumed revenue responsibility for the newly created Security Business Unit.

 Gary has also worked as an independent consultant to small- to mid-size security organizations for many years, using his sales executive and program innovation experience to earn a reputation for being a trusted advisor and thought leader.